pennyan/smtlink/README.md

 * Python 2 is properly installed
 * Z3 is properly installed

+One needs to build Z3 on one's own instead of using the binary release.

-One can check it by running below program:
+One can check the build by running below program:
 ```
 from z3 import *
 x = Real('x')